 While these new regulations bring hemp into a much more 'standard' situation when it comes to commerce, it's important to understand the hemp industry pre-2018 Farm Bill to see just how far these new laws bring us.
 Specific to the CBD industry, these changes are massive.

 - Previous to this new legislation, companies in the industry had to operate in the spaces between the laws, at odds with federal regulation marking CBD as an illegal substance.
-This forced companies into a corner when it came to banking, processing credit cards, shipping products across state lines and more.
+This forced companies into a corner when it came to banking, processing credit cards, shipping products across state lines, and more.
 For example, many companies were forced to run credit card payments through high-risk processors located in Europe.
 Under the new regulation, US-based banking and credit card payment institutions can now get involved in the industry, allowing online and local merchants to process payments right here in the USA.

 - Quality of hemp sourcing has long been an issue.
-With the growth of support for hemp farmers, supply will increase as will quality of hemp.
+With the growth of support for hemp farmers, supply will increase as will the quality of hemp.
 The CBD industry will benefit directly as product quality will increase as a direct result.

 - Perhaps the most indirect, yet most potent impact of the bill is public perception.
 Despite the wide acceptance of CBD in a pre-2018 Farm Bill era, many still felt uncomfortable with the products being marked illegal.
 A federally legal status on hemp gives the entire population permission to use CBD products.
-As public knowledge of these changes grows, so will acceptance of the products.
+As public knowledge of these changes grows, so will the acceptance of the products.